Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Multi-Modal Semantic Perturbation

-To detect contamination, i.e., memorization of an image-text pair, we compare model performance on the original vs. perturbed input.
-If a model fails to generalize (i.e., it gets the original input correct but the perturbed one incorrect), we flag contamination.
-A clean model with genuine reasoning capabilities should perform correctly in both settings, given that they have comparable difficulty.
-Critically, our approach enables robust contamination detection without requiring any ground-truth knowledge of the leaked data.
+To detect whether a model is contaminated on a dataset-level, i.e. has memorized the training image-text pairs, we compare its aggregate performance (i.e. accuracy) on the original vs. perturbed benchmarks.
+If the model fails to generalize (i.e. it gets the original input correct but the perturbed one incorrect, leading to a lower performance on the perturbed benchmark), we flag contamination\footnote{We make a note that our approach can also be used to detect contamination on a \textbf{sample-level} by comparing the model's behavior on the perturbed sample instead of the aggregate performance.}.
+This is because a clean model with genuine reasoning capabilities should perform correctly in both settings, given that they have comparable difficulty.
+Critically, our approach enables robust contamination detection without requiring any ground-truth knowledge of the clean model's behavior.